 - offering stop smoking interventions that are appropriate to them;

 - having a trained ‘quit card’ provider on site they can offer advice, support and access to subsidised nicotine patches, gum and lozenges;

 - Offer face-to-face support for people who need help to quit or call the Quitline on 0800 778 778.

-Encourage students to participate in events like Smokefreerockquest and Smokefree Pacifica Beats.
+Encourage students to participate in events like Smokefreerockquest and Smokefree Tangata Beats.
 These nationwide, original live-music events are for secondary school students and provide opportunities to showcase musical talent in their regions.
 These events help to connect young people to their peers, music teachers, positive adult role models, and family.